JonRC/test-functional/README.md

 ## Logging
-You can uncomment the `console.log` at `src/Service/fakeApi.ts` to see fetched users and, created comment and post
+You can uncomment the `console.log` at `src/Service/fakeApi.ts` to see fetched users, and created comment and post